MNiMORPH/Hillslope-Geomorphology-QGIS/README.md

 ### (b) 15 points: Diffusion length

 #### i: 5 points
-Showing your work, use a similar approach to the dimensional analysis to show how you could intuit a how the characteristic horizontal ($x$) length scale of hillslope diffusion relates to the a time scale, $t$.
+Showing your work, use a similar approach to the dimensional analysis to show how you could intuit a how the characteristic horizontal $(x)$ length scale of hillslope diffusion relates to the a time scale, $t$.
 You can think of this *length scale* as the distance away from the channel that the hillslope has responded to river incision (or, if you prefer to personify a landscape, the distance over which the hills can "feel" the effects of the river).
 The *time scale* is the time since some sudden event, such as a rapid pulse of river incision.
 In the upper Mississippi valley, this pulse occurred sometime between 0.8 and 2.5 million years ago.

 #### ii: 5 points